getdirty75/asymetrics/src/articles/asymetrics-team-random-selections-october-2020.md

 ---
 templateKey: blog-post
-title: Asymetrics Team Random Selections - October 2020
+title: Asymetrics Random Selection - October 2020
-teaser: A few selections, new & old, for you & yours, brought to you by the Asymetrics Team Force ®️
+teaser: A few tunes, new & old, for you & yours, brought to you by the Asymetrics Team Force !
 featuredimage: /img/theasymetrics_cover_big.jpg
 author: Asymetric
 categories: mixtapes